Aggregate Development

 Municipal Development Plan

 The County’s Municipal Development Plan outlines high-level policies that guide aggregate development within the County.
-It includes locational criteria that restrict aggregate extraction near sensitive areas, such as:
+As part of aggregate specific policies locational criteria that restrict aggregate extraction near sensitive areas, such as:

-- Residential dwellings within approved Area Structure Plans
+• Lands identified as residential within an approved Area Structure Plans

-The Municipal Development Plan also outlines the application requirements that must be submitted with redesignation and master site development plan applications for new aggregate pits.
+The Municipal Development Plan also outlines the application requirements that must be submitted with redesignation and master site development plan applications for new or expanding aggregate pits.

 Land Use Bylaw